 Does your pet spend most of the time in the backyard?
 You might want to keep him or her more indoors during the freezing months, especially if you live in bitterly cold areas.
 Dogs left in the cold for long periods of times might get frostbite on the paws.
 It is not advised that dogs spend hours in the cold.
+This is even more true if your dog is very small, in which case you should take extra care.
 In winter, frequent short walks are better for your dog than a single long walk.

 In addition to limiting your dog’s time outdoors on cold days, don’t let your pup sleep on a cold floor in winter.
 Choosing the right bedding is vital to ensure your dog stays warm.
 Warm blankets can create a snug environment and a warm bed can keep your dog off cold tiles or concrete.
 Place your dog’s bed in a warm spot away from drafts, cold tile or uncarpeted floors.